jsoncruzsipiran/MyShell/P3/README.md

     a. in real terminal, PWD === pwd (idk if we want to implement both because getcwd does not let PWD through), CD != cd (only cd works, which matches our implementation)
 2. when doing "./mysh /" seems like it leads to infinite loop
 3. when doing "./mysh |" it prints out "pipe>" like how we do interactive mode? idk if that was intentional or just a bug
-4. when doing die, it prints out a new line
 5. how should we treat "and echo hello" with no previous command?
-6. make sure to recheck the "if (lineIndex > 0)" pipeline thing to make sure laststatus is correct
-7. add a test to see multi commands where something fails and then someethng succeeds and what the exit code should be; and vice versa!
+6. add a test to see multi commands where something fails and then someethng succeeds and what the exit code should be; and vice versa!
 8. empty batch
 9. a lot of commands to run!
 10. BUGS:
-    i. "echo hello | exit" test fails. it prints out world? but doesn't print out echo ii "which nonexistent" fails -> tets says it should exit in code 0, but it should exit in code 1? iii. "cd badfile" gives code 0, but should give 1?
+    ii "which nonexistent" fails -> tets says it should exit in code 0, but it should exit in code 1? iii. "cd badfile" gives code 0, but should give 1?

+11. bugs after pushing:
+    i. seems like echo and pipelines dont work: "echo hello | cat" prints hello | cat ii. print out file.txt from redirection
+    iii. test 21: change printing
+    iv. exit codes for things failing
+    v. "echo hello | exit" -> doessn't print world, but it doesn't print hello either vi. for die tests, add \n before "Exit Code"

+Tests that are failing but should succeed:

+Tests that are succeeding but should fail:

+Bugged Tests:
+builtInCommands.c:
+- test twelve